robinjohnhopkins/node-bulletin-board-docker-play/README.md

 ### Configure Grafana

-The compose file runs Prometheus to collect metrics and Grafana to show an application dashbaord.
+The compose file runs Prometheus to collect metrics and Grafana to show an application dashboard.
 Grfana needs some additional setup.

 Browse to [localhost:3000](http://localhost:3000) and log in to Grafana with the credentials `admin` / `admin`.